WordPress/gutenberg/docs/explanations/architecture/styles.md

 #### Targeting layout or container blocks from themes

-The Layout block support is designed to enable control over layout features from within the block and site editors.
+The layout block support is designed to enable control over layout features from within the block and site editors.
 Where possible, try to use the features of the blocks to determine particular layout requirements rather than relying upon additional stylesheets.

 For themes that wish to target container blocks in order to add or adjust particular styles, the block's class name is often the best class name to use.
 Class names such as `wp-block-group` or `wp-block-columns` are usually reliable class names for targeting a particular block.

-For targeting a block that uses a particular Layout type, avoid targeting `wp-container-` as container classes may not always be present in the rendered markup.
+For targeting a block that uses a particular layout type, avoid targeting `wp-container-` as container classes may not always be present in the rendered markup.

 ##### Semantic class names